Who are you guys?

 How many guests are on your workshops?

 It depends on the workshop.
 A typical workshop is 8 guests with 2 leaders.
-A very few are larger (for example, Galapagos, Antarctica, and Svalbard).
-And some are much smaller (examples are Redwoods, Death Valley, Mongolia, and some Africa safaris are only 5, 6 or 7 guests).
+A very few are larger (for example, Galápagos, Antarctica, and Svalbard).
+And some are much smaller (examples are Alaska Wildlife, California Redwoods, Death Valley, Mongolia, and some Africa safaris are only 5, 6 or 7 guests).

 What About Lunch?